microsoft/dstoolkit-genai-shap/README.md

 The answer of those questions helps on the debugging of the overall solution and gives more insights to where to focus the next steps to improve the metrics.

-***GAISHAP*** was created to fulfill that need.
+***GenAISHAP*** was created to fulfill that need.
 It works as follows.

-***GAISHAP*** will create regression models, which we call them **black-box models**, for each of the metrics and will use those black-box models to produce explanations for each metric.
+***GenAISHAP*** will create regression models, which we call them **black-box models**, for each of the metrics and will use those black-box models to produce explanations for each metric.
 The models are created from features extracted from the provided questions.
 Those **question features** could be generated automatically, using a tool, named **Featurizer** incorporated in the library or they can be manually created.

 ### Input

-***GAISHAP*** starts with a simple evaluation dataset with at least the following columns:
+***GenAISHAP*** starts with a simple evaluation dataset with at least the following columns:

 - User input, question or prompt.
 The column name should be `user_input` and its type should be string.
 - One column for each metric already calculated, for example **faithfulness**, **context precision**, **context recall**.
 All numerical columns will be assumed to be a metric column.